 Getting to Port Lincoln by Bus

 Buses run from Adelaide to Port Lincoln on a regular basis.
-Before the covid restrictions, there was a bus every day, but currently the timetable has been restricted to three times a week in each direction.
+Before the COVID restrictions, there was a bus every day, but currently, the timetable has been restricted to three times a week in each direction.

-Best Things to do in Port Lincoln
+Best Things to Do in Port Lincoln, Australia

 I spent six nights in the town recently and still didn’t get to everything I would have liked to do.
 The highlights are the national parks, the food and wine and the other nature adventures.
 As an added bonus, there are plenty of free things to do in Port Lincoln if you are on a budget too.

 Shark Cage Diving